Open

 Katrina vanden Heuvel

 Katrina vanden Heuvel is editorial director and publisher of The Nation.
 She served as editor of the magazine from 1995 to 2019.
-She also writes a weekly column for The Washington Post.
-A frequent commentator on US and international politics for ABC, MSNBC, CNN, and PBS, her articles have appeared in The New York Times, The Los Angeles Times and The Boston Globe.
+She also writes a weekly column for the Washington Post.
+A frequent commentator on US and international politics for ABC, MSNBC, CNN, and PBS, her articles have appeared in the New York Times, the Los Angeles Times and the Boston Globe.
 Ms. Vanden Heuvel is also the author of several books, including The Change I Believe In: Fighting for Progress in The Age of Obama and co-author, with Stephen F. Cohen, of Voices of Glasnost: Interviews with Gorbachev’s Reformers.
 She has been recognized for her journalism and public service by organizations such as Planned Parenthood, the National Women’s Political Caucus, the New York Civil Liberties Union, the Center for Community Change, the Norman Mailer Center, the Eleanor Roosevelt Center at Val-Kill, American Rights at Work, and Progressive Congress.
 During her tenure, The Nation has been recognized for excellence by the National Magazine Awards, the Society of Professional Journalists, the Maggie Awards, GLAAD, and the National Association of Black Journalists.

 Ex officio: